 Frederic Remington played a significant role in constructing the myth of the American West, and his impact can still be seen in popular cultural images of the West.
-The Pioneer and the Indian was one of his most prolific paintings, but, for several years, rumours about the painting being a fake had begun to circulate.
-SUPERFLEX initiated forensic examinations that confirmed those suspicions to be true.
-The investigation revealed the presence of titanium white, a type of paint invented years after Remington’s death.
+The Pioneer and the Indian was one of his most popular paintings, but, for several years, rumours circulated that it was a fake.
+SUPERFLEX initiated forensic examinations that confirmed those suspicions: the investigation revealed the presence of titanium white, a type of paint invented years after Remington’s death.

 Credits for screen 1: